Y4niv/Game-Of-Life/README.md

 # How to run
 The main function can be found in GameOfLife.java

 When running the game add the following parameters:

 `[width] [height] [infect-after] [max-generations] [seed]`

 Parameter | Description
 ---|---
-width | The width of the universe. height | The height of the universe. infect-after | The number of generations after which the infection stage will start. max-generations | The maximum number of generations that can be created.
-Including all phases of the game. seed | The initial state of the universe.
+width | The width of the universe (int). height | The height of the universe (int). infect-after | The number of generations after which the infection stage will start (int). max-generations | The maximum number of generations that can be created.
+Including all phases of the game (int). seed | The initial state of the universe (int[] where 1=Alive, 0=Dead).

 **Example:**